Bira/octopus-carnival/_drafts/condensing-hells-rebels-01.md

 ## Part 1

-In [Part 1 of the adventure][1] everything from the initial scene at the Aria Park protest to the talk with Rexus Victocora at the Long Roads Coffeehouse should remain as-is.
+In [Part 1 of the adventure][1] everything from the initial scene at the Aria Park protest to Rexus Victocora's rescue should remain as-is.
 These scenes open the adventure with a bang and set the early stakes of the campaign.

 We can tweak the events that follow this meeting for maximum story progression speed.

-- Rexus and Laria bring the PCs under their confidence immediately, telling them about the potential hideout under the coffee house and about its tengu situation.
+- The grimples in the old hideout under the Livery are not evil and will try to parlay with the PCs.
+They will grant safe passage through their territory in exchange for the PCs dealing with the "terrible demons" in the other half of the dungeon.
+Alternatively, the underground level is just empty apart from Blosodriette, and the PCs can recover the loot here unopposed.

+- If you don't want to deal with Blosodriette's extended sabotage later on, you can ensure the PCs find her at the hideout, which will cause her to immediately try to bargain with or kill the PCs.
+Depending on the system or starting power level you're going with, they might already have the necessary detection abilities.
+If they don't you could include an item that helpst with this amongst the Raven stash.

 - The situation with the tengu sisters is different.
 Chough does not exist.
 Mr. Smuggler Buddy instead left saying he would return soon, and never